andrewpillar/jrnl/readme.md

     </html>

 All layout files will have access to the `.Site` value.
-This value allows for retrieving the title, authorship, categories, and pages in the jrnl```html
+This value allows for retrieving the title, authorship, categories, and pages in the jrnl.

     <ul>
         {{range $i, $p := .Site.Pages}}